 Straightforwardly explained by journalist and football-expert Jennifer Wegerup, this book will not leave a stone unturned when it comes to football, going into the basics and details that might at first seem daunting and difficult.
 The first book in the new series OLIKA Facts, a concept that will look into different subjects, told in a fun and straightforward way, to be enjoyed by both children and adults.

-Johanna Ivarsson, Karin Salmson, Emil Åkerö & Maija Hurme
+written by Johanna Ivarsson, Karin Salmson, Emil Åkerö & illustrated by Maija Hurme

 Children think big thoughts and ask big questions.
 The mutual aspect of the many holidays in a year, both religious and cultural ones, is to give an opportunity to think together.
 An inclusive handbook that reminds us about the mutuality in our holidays and what it means to be human!

 ‘A perfect day for a family-outgoing!!!’
 It says on a note that someone has blown-off into space.
 The curious space creatures ask themselves what a family is and decide the go in search of one.
 A fun story that introduces various forms of families and the variations that make up a family today.

 Feel, play, search.
 Look, smell, poke.
 Many, round, long.
 High, low, narrow.
 Hi doggy, wet muzzle.
 The first title in ‘Playing by yourself’ series about exploring.
 A small child discovers the playground and meets with a dog.

 written by Sarah Vegna & illustrated by Astrid Tolke

 Find out the simple steps to growing wild strawberries.
 Get the seeds, dig a hole, get your hands dirty … and finally be patient until the strawberries are ready.
 A playful day in a child’s everyday life and a lovely way to learn about nature.